 Sandplay therapy is a creative and effective way of working with children, young people, adults and families.
-The therapy uses miniature figures which the client places in a box of sand in order to tell their story and process feelings.
-Sandplay is widely used in schools as well as counselling and mental health settings.
+Sand therapy uses miniature figures in a box of sand.
+This helps clients tell their story and process feelings.
+Creative arts therapy is widely used in schools, as well as counselling and mental health settings.

-Sandplay is valuable because it is proven to work
+Sandplay therapy is valuable because it is proven to work

 Why do our sandplay trainings?

 All of our sandplay therapy courses are based on recent research and our own clinical case studies.
 We can show you key skills to get results.
 On every weekend, you are welcome to bring your clients’ material to discuss in group supervision.
 In addition, we will help you through your own personal sandplay process in a small, supportive group environment.
 You will, therefore, become a well-rounded, confident sandplay therapist able to use sand with clients, in supervision and as a way of looking after yourself.